openmls/blog/content/2024-04-11-pq-openmls.md

 ## Performance

-While the new ML-KEM mechanism is very efficient, it requires larger messages and because the ciphersuite used is hybrid, the workload increases.
+While the new ML-KEM mechanism is very efficient, it requires larger messages and because the ciphersuite used is hybrid (i.e. a combination of ML-KEM the classical x25519 KEM), the workload increases.

 The following tables give an overview of the performance and message sizes.
 One can clearly see an overhead from the post-quantum scheme.